jprjr/multistreamer/README.md

 includes the Lua module (and the Lua module's requirements).

 You'll want to install Lua 5.1.5 as well, so that LuaRocks can build older C modules.
-Included inline is a patch for building liblua as a dynamic library.
+I have a patch in this repo for building `liblua` as a dynamic library, just in case some C module tries to link against `liblua` for some reason.

 ```bash
 sudo apt-get -y install \